3207-P – Prohibition of Harassment, Intimidation, and Bullying

 - Has the effect of substantially interfering with a student’s education.

 - Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment.

 - Has the effect of substantially disrupting the orderly operation of the educational program.

 Conduct that is “substantially interfering with a student’s education” will be determined by considering a targeted student’s grades, attendance, demeanor, interaction with peers, participation in activities, and other indicators.

-Conduct that may rise to the level of harassment, intimidation and bullying may take many forms, including, but not limited to: slurs, rumors, jokes, innuendoes, demeaning comments, drawings, cartoons, pranks, ostracism, physical attacks or threats, gestures, or acts relating to an individual or group whether electronic, written, oral, or physically transmitted messages or images.
-There is no requirement that the targeted student actually possess the characteristic that is the basis for the harassment, intimidation or bullying.
+Conduct that may rise to the level of harassment, intimidation, or bullying may take many forms, including, but not limited to: slurs, rumors, jokes, innuendoes, demeaning comments, drawings, cartoons, pranks, ostracism, physical attacks or threats, gestures, or acts relating to an individual or group whether electronic, written, oral, or physically transmitted messages or images.
+There is no requirement that the targeted student actually possess the characteristic that is the basis for the harassment, intimidation, or bullying.